 There is a glimmer of hope for the Trocadero in the future.
 The main original block which featured Sega World, the cinema, and Planet Hollywood, will be home to lots of new developments very soon.

 Planet Hollywood recently became a restaurant based on the Forrest Gump movie, and as mentioned before an upmarket new cinema, Picturehouse Central, replaced the Cineworld that limped on until the end.

 The hotel will occupy most of Sega World's former floors, a TK-Maxx store is proposed to open where the HMV was, and a 'Spyscape' museum about cyber-security will supposedly take up a floor or two where the main entrance to the Trocadero once was.
 After it's many failures over the years, hopefully this will be the time that the Troc gets it right.

 This took me a long time to make.
-An entire week was spent sourcing videos and making sure everything was definitely true.
-And I've had to type it all over again after I accidentally deleted it!
+An entire 2 months were spent sourcing videos and pictures, and making sure everything was definitely true.
+Not only that, but I had to type it all over again after I accidentally deleted it!

 Thanks to everyone who uploaded the videos here, without them this probably wouldn't have been possible.
 Now, believe it or not but as big as this article is, I have had to cut some stuff out that just didn't fit well with the rest of it.

 ...So I have included links to said content just below.
 They include other Sega blogs recounting their memories of the place, to a archive of the original Trocadero website.
 Anyway, thanks for reading everyone.
 See you on the next post.

 A tour of some of Funland from 2006